metriccaution/web-snippets/dnd-cheatsheet/information/combat-mounted.md

 ---
 title: Mounted Combat
+reference:
+  - Player's Handbook, page 155
-reference: Player's Handbook, page 198
+  - Player's Handbook, page 198
 ---

 - To be mounted, a creature must by at least one size class bigger